Daniel LaPlante

 Daniel J. LaPlante (born May 15, 1970) is an American convicted murderer serving multiple life sentences for the 1987 murders of Priscilla Gustafson and her two children in Townsend, Massachusetts.
-Prior to this, he was on the run for his 1986 home invasion where he hid inside the walls of the Bowen family home in Pepperell, Massachusetts for over a year.
+Prior to this, he spent time in juvenile detention for a 1986 home invasion where he hid inside the walls of a family’s home in Pepperell, Massachusetts for over six months.

 Early life

 LaPlante was born on May 15, 1970, in Townsend, Massachusetts.
 His parents divorced when he was young and his mother became a single parent.
 She later remarried and had two more sons.

 While growing up in Townsend, LaPlante claimed to have been sexually and psychologically abused by many adults in his life including his father, stepfather and psychiatrist.
 Allegedly, LaPlante's father was responsible for the majority of the abuse.

 LaPlante attended elementary school in Townsend and went on to attend St. Bernards High School in Fitchburg.
 LaPlante played football and ran track but he struggled with school.
 He was diagnosed with dyslexia at an early age.
 He also struggled with learning disabilities and attention deficit disorder.

 Some of his classmates described him as "creepy" and "weird" and he was generally considered a loner by both fellow students and teachers.
 The opinion among the residents in the neighborhood was that LaPlante was "strange" and "disturbed".

 As a teenager he was referred to a psychiatrist, who diagnosed him with hyperactivity disorder, because of his abnormal behavior, his appearance, and his lack of hygiene.

 In October 1987, after the Bowen family invasion, LaPlante was living with his mother and stepfather while being out on bail.
 During this time he committed several burglaries in the neighbourhood where he obtained money and guns.
 Later, LaPlante's stepfather discovered one of these guns in LaPlante's laundry basket.
 When confronted by his mother and stepfather LaPlante claimed to have bought the gun.
 LaPlante would burglarize a neighboring family, the Gustafsons, where he would steal valuables and knickknacks.